otrv4/otrv4/architecture-decisions/001-security-level.md

 The following KDFs are defined:

 ```
-KDF_1(x) = SHA3-256("OTR4" || x)
+KDF_1(x) = take_first_32_bytes(SHAKE-256("OTR4" || x))
-KDF_2(x) = SHA3-512("OTR4" || x)
+KDF_2(x) = take_first_64_bytes(SHAKE-256("OTR4" || x))
 ```

 When a keyed cryptographic hash function is expected, we set `x = key || secret`.
 To provide cryptographic domain separation when multiple values need to be derived from the same secret, we set `x = counter || secret`, where the counter changes for each situation.

 In OTRv4, long-lived key authentication can happen by using SMP or comparing fingerprints.
-We use the SHA3-512 hash function for generating fingerprints from the long-lived public keys.
-This results in a long 512-bit (64 byte) fingerprint.
+We take the first 56 bytes of the SHAKE-256 hash function for generating fingerprints from the long-lived public keys.
+This results in a long 448-bit (56 byte) fingerprint.
 The full length fingerprint will be used for SMP authentication.
-But to make manual fingerprint comparison easier, OTRv4 will allow 2 different sizes of the fingerprint for implementers to choose from:

-* Truncate the output of the hash to the first 56 bytes (224-bit security level)
-* Truncate the output of the hash to the first 32 bytes (128-bit security level)

 ### Consequences

 Choosing Ed448 requires implementations of Ed448 curve equations, and SMP primitives have changed to Ed448.

-The size of fingerprints can be increased to 32 bytes or 56 bytes depending on what version the implementor chooses.
+The size of fingerprints is increased to 56 bytesq.

 ### References